atillack/AD-GPU-set-of-42-Runtimes/README.md

 # AD-GPU-set-of-42-Runtimes
 Runtime tables and dlg files for Diogo's 42 ligand test case on a Titan V

-Runs are for collaboration publication and contain sets for the following options:
+Runs are for collaboration publication and contain sets for the following options (all are with -lsrat 100):

 ADADELTA: